 Best Private International Medical Insurance Plans for Expats in Kenya

 Despite being a developing country, Kenya has an association with some of the leading insurance companies in the world.
-Expats who are covered under these plans can avail treatment at leading private hospitals in Kenya.
-They can also avail the benefit of such plans while traveling within some other country.
+Expats who are covered under these plans can avail of treatment at leading private hospitals in Kenya.
+They can also obtain medical treatment when in another country depending on the coverage area chosen.
 Additionally, if the plan permits, expats can also seek treatment in some other country at no additional fee at all.
 Make sure that if you get global healthcare in Kenya, you obtain the evacuation option.

-Cigna Global international health plan is one of the most popular health insurance plans we offer for expatriates in Kenya and offers several plans to expats planning to move to Kenya.
 Expats can also avail healthcare benefits in Kenya by buying one of the comprehensive insurance plans from Allianz International or IMG.
 For American citizens in Kenya, we recommend the GoeBlue global health plan.
 To make a better choice for medical coverage in Kenya, expats can compare the available plans, their pricing, benefits, coverage areas, and more, before making their final decision.